 In Canada and the US, lawyers are not subject to anti-money laundering reporting obligations like they are in most other countries.
 One of the most frequent reasons given for this by lawyers is that to require us to report certain financial transactions to a financial intelligence unit is inconsistent with, and would undermine, legal privilege.

-However, privilege does not cover advice obtained from lawyers for a criminal or fraudulent purpose, or in cases where the advice is sought that has nothing to do with legal advice, such as asking a lawyer for business advice, valuation advice or when using trust accounts as a deposit-taking institution (depositing funds in a trust account for banking purposes to avoid using a bank and yes, this happens).
+However, privilege does not cover advice obtained from lawyers for a criminal or fraudulent purpose, or in cases where the advice is sought that has nothing to do with legal advice, such as asking a lawyer for business advice, valuation advice or when using trust accounts as a deposit-taking institution (depositing funds in a trust account for banking purposes to avoid using a bank and yes, this happens but is inconsistent with the rules governing lawyers).
 It also does not apply for non-clients, although the lawyer should tell a person attempting to give him or her unsolicited legal details that may be confidential that they do not want to receive the communication and that no privilege attaches as far as the lawyer is concerned.

 Law of Privilege

 Let’s look at privilege.
-The law of privilege can be straight forward in most cases, especially in Canada.
+The application of privilege can be straight forward in most cases, especially in Canada.